-Grace: My least favourite colours to work with would be the typical complimentary colours like purple and yellow or blue and orange.
+Grace: My least favourite colours to work with would be the typical complementary colours like purple and yellow or blue and orange.
 While this approach to branding is foolproof by guaranteeing strong contrast – it’s not very adventurous.
 That’s why I tend to favour colour palettes that experiment with colour theory as opposed to eye-dropping colours straight from the wheel.
 I’m a big fan of taking inspiration from photography and nature.
 A resource I often use for creating a brand is Design Seeds.
 All of their colour palettes are pulled from photos.
 It’s a great website to get your creative juices flowing.

 Brent: I like to work with palettes that use bright colours.
 They look great, command attention, and are easy to work with.
 It can be challenging to make something stand out with colours that are dull or boring.
-I’m not a fan of using traditional complimentary pairings like blue and orange.
+I’m not a fan of using traditional complementary pairings like blue and orange.
 They’re an easy solution that robs your brand of a unique colour palette.
 Try experimenting with unconventional colour combinations to help your brand stand out and give it a sense of individuality.
 If your brand colour is blue, try using colours like purple, teal, or yellow as a pairing.
-Having an extended colour palette also gives you more opportunity to be creative with your designs.
+Having an extended colour palette also gives you more opportunities to be creative with your designs.

 4. Name a brand whose design you’re really into right now

 Grace: I often find myself looking for inspiration on Zendesk’s website.
 I like how they designed their brand in a way that it’s consistent without being boring.
-Instead of continuously using the same design elements, they use 3 unique imagery styles – geometric icons, Saul Bass inspired illustrations, and colourful photography.
+Instead of continuously using the same design elements, they use 3 unique imagery styles – geometric icons, Saul Bass-inspired illustrations, and colourful photography.
 While these styles don’t sound like they’d go together, Zendesk has combined them in a way that just works.

 Brent: To be honest, there’s nothing really grabbing my attention lately.
 I’m finding that many rebrands are following the trend of simplifying their current brand, rather than creating something completely new.
 I will say Reebok – who took a risk and completely changed their look a few years back – has stood out to me while playing sports.
 I feel like I see it more now than I did before.
-They’ve gone from being the shoe brand your dad would wear, to having an edgier look and feel that appeals to a younger generation.
-I like when brands take a risk and try something new.
+They’ve gone from being the shoe brand your dad would wear, to an edgier look and feel that appeals to a younger generation.
+I like it when brands take a risk and try something new.

 Grace: I think UPS’s branding would be an interesting project to take on.
-Their colours, shield, and delivery trucks are widely recognizable, which is probably why they haven’t updated there branding outside of a logo refresh in 2003.
-I think it’s about time for a face lift.
+Their colours, shield, and delivery trucks are widely recognizable, which is probably why they haven’t updated their branding outside of a logo refresh in 2003.
+I think it’s about time for a facelift.
 To preserve brand recognition and that nostalgic feeling, I’d keep the famous yellow and brown colours (even though they’re terrible) and add a few modern colours to the palette.
 Colours like dark blue, purple, and grey, would freshen things up and open opportunities for incorporating illustrations, icons, and colourful photography throughout their online and offline presence.
 While you’re at it, you could always colour code their services and divisions for a more dimensional brand experience.

 Brent: One logo that hasn’t changed much over the years is Lego.
 What would be more fun than redesigning an iconic toy company that you’ve grown up with?
 Think of all the product testing.
 Lego is about being creative, having fun, and building something with your imagination.
 I think it’s important to incorporate that feeling into the brand.
 I would try using the Lego block in a subtle way or use negative space to create something unique.
 Introducing a new palette that mimics the block colours would be another idea.
-You could have the multiple versions of the logo in multiple block colours.
+You could have multiple versions of the logo in multiple block colours.
 I think you could have a lot of fun with this brand.
-So Lego, if you’re reading this, feel free to slide into my DM’s.
+So Lego, if you’re reading this, feel free to slide into my DMs.

 6. If you could give your clients advice on how to make their branding more successful what would it be?